Legal tender: Withdrawal from circulation

-Banknotes and coins may be withdrawn from circulation, but remain legal tender.
+Banknotes and coins may be withdrawn from circulation but remain legal tender.
 United States banknotes issued at any date remain legal tender even after they are withdrawn from circulation.
 Canadian 1- and 2-dollar bills remain legal tender even if they have been withdrawn and replaced by coins, but Canadian $1,000 bills remain legal tender even if they are removed from circulation as they arrive at a bank.
 However, Bank of England notes that are withdrawn from circulation generally cease to be legal tender but remain redeemable for current currency at the Bank of England itself or by post.
 All paper and polymer issues of New Zealand banknotes issued from 1967 onwards (and 1- and 2-dollar notes until 1993) are still legal tender; however, 1-, 2- and 5-cent coins are no longer used in New Zealand.

 Cashless society

-A cashless society describes an economic state whereby financial transactions are not conducted with money in the form of physical banknotes or coins.
+A cashless society is an economic state whereby financial transactions are not conducted with money in the form of physical banknotes or coins.
 Cashless societies have existed, based on barter and other methods of exchange.
 In modern usage, the term usually refers to financial transactions conducted by transfer of digital information (usually an electronic representation of money) between the transacting parties.

 Commemorative issues

 Sometimes currency issues such as commemorative coins or transfer bills may be issued that are not intended for public circulation but are nonetheless legal tender.
 An example of such currency is Maundy money.
 Some currency issuers, particularly the Scottish banks, issue special commemorative banknotes which are intended for ordinary circulation (though no Scottish banknotes nor notes from Northern Ireland are legal tender in the United Kingdom).
-As well, some standard coins are minted on higher-quality dies as 'uncirculated' versions of the coin, for collectors to purchase at a premium; these coins are nevertheless legal tender.
-Some countries issue precious-metal coins which have a currency value indicated on them which is far below the value of the metal the coin contains: these coins are known as "non-circulating legal tender" or "NCLT".
+As well, some standard coins are minted on higher-quality dies as uncirculated versions of the coin, for collectors to purchase at a premium; these coins are nevertheless legal tender.
+Some countries issue precious-metal coins which have a currency value indicated on them which is far below the value of the metal the coin contains: these coins are known as non-circulating legal tender or NCLT.

 Status by country

 Australia

 The Australian dollar, comprising notes and coins, is legal tender in Australia.
-Australian notes are legal tender by virtue of the Reserve Bank Act 1959, s.36(1), without an amount limit.
-The Currency Act 1965 similarly provides that Australian coins intended for general circulation are also legal tender, but only for the following amounts:
+Australian notes are legal tender by virtue of the Reserve Bank Act 1959 (Cth) s 36(1), without an amount limit.
+The Currency Act 1965 (Cth) similarly provides that Australian coins intended for general circulation are also legal tender, but only for the following amounts: